kantorovich/kantorovich-site/content/event/OT-gradient-flows/index.md

 ### Part I
 Part I is a recap of the basics of Monge-Kantorovich optimal transport theory.
-_You do NOT need to take this part if you are already familiar with the basics_.
+_For those of you who are already familiar with basics of OT, this part will be mostly reviews.
+The lecture videos will be recorded and provided for your review._.
 This will be covered between **AUG 29** and **SEP 26**.
 Topics covered during this period are: